AmayaFramework/sun-http-server/README.md

 ## Getting Started

-To install it, you will need any version of the JDK no older than version 8 and possibly an automatic build system (Gradle, Maven, etc) to automatically install the dependency.
+To install it, you will need any build of the JDK no older than version 8 and possibly an automatic build system (Gradle, Maven, etc) to automatically install the dependency.